 I remember receiving my first paycheck postcollege — along with my first checking account fee.
 While you're a student, many banks will prompt you to sign up with a free checking account, but things change when you graduate.
 I was startled and annoyed at this fee, but little did I know the few years preceding college, I would rack up several others.
-Here are five important things you should be aware of when banking in your 20s.
+Here are six important things you should be aware of when banking in your 20s.

 - Know the fees associated with your account.
 Ask what types of fees to expect and how you can avoid them.
 They creep up, and your bank might not prepare you for new fees either.
 For instance, large banks like Bank of America are instating monthly fees for debit card usage .
 While charges are between $3-$5, it's still a pretty significant fee for debit card users.